 I snapped out of my trance.
 “Excuse me?”

 “Your food is getting cold.
-It seems your eyes have been starved more then your stomach.
+It seems your eyes have been starved more than your stomach.
 You haven’t eaten in quite some time, you know.”

 I hadn’t even realized that food had been brought to our table.
 Kallie was right about the food getting cold.
 Was I really out of it for that long?
 “How long have we been watching the sunset?”